estorok/cover25/readme.md

 The file `sort_words.py` is a Python script to produce a dictionary with words sorted lexicographically by reverse character frequency.
-This may lead to an improvement in backtracking speed, as the widest branching of recursive calls happens at the deepest part of the tree instead of the shallowest.
+I thought that this could lead to an improvement in backtracking speed, as the widest branching of recursive calls happens at the deepest part of the tree instead of the shallowest.
+When I tried the same search algorithm using the new sort order, however, performance decreased, so I reverted the change.

 ## Dependencies, building and running